 - Injection: this is for the more advanced users - web developers.
 You can inject your scripts into a web page to see how it affects site performance.
 This is useful for debugging and app testing.

 Due to its simple interface, the CBA is easy to use with little or no prior browser automation experience.
 If this is your first time attempting automation, you are good to go!

-Unlike other automation tools that attempt to do everything, Universal Automation does one and does it to perfection.
+Unlike other browser automation tools that attempt to do everything, Universal Automation [no longer available] does one task and does it to perfection.
 The Universal Automation tool is a job-search tool designed to search for and apply to jobs.

 It does this by searching through a difficult job board for available positions.
 It matches these jobs to your specialty and sends the application.